Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part Two.
-Then, expertly configure it as explained in Part Three.
-Once all of this is in place, you then automate your content distribution with plugins.
+Simple … first, set up your WordPress website or blog as described in Part 2.
+Then, expertly configure it as described in Part 3.
+After all this is in place, you can then automate these processes using plugins such as the ones shown below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some traffic-generation plugins that can be used to:
+Let’s take a look now at some examples of traffic-generation WordPress plugins that can help to:

-- Distribute content automatically to social media sites and social bookmarking websites
+- Syndicate content automatically to social media sites and social bookmarking websites

-- Syndicate content automatically to other online properties via RSS
+- Post content automatically via RSS to other online properties

-You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/